High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer

-To address the above challenges, we propose the Hybrid Mask-Aware Transformer (HMAT), a unified hybrid framework for automated mural restoration.
-The proposed architecture seamlessly combines MADF~\cite{Zhu_2021} for local texture preservation with a Transformer~\cite{li2022matmaskawaretransformerlarge} bottleneck for global structure inference.
-In addition, a Teacher-Forcing Decoder with hard-gated skip connections is introduced to preserve valid pixels and explicitly focus the generator's reconstruction capacity on damaged regions.
-The main contributions are summarized as follows: \begin{itemize} \item We propose HMAT, a unified hybrid framework for mural restoration that successfully integrates MADF-based local texture modeling with Transformer-based global structural reasoning within a single generator. \item We introduce a novel Teacher-Forcing Decoder with hard-gated skip fusion to explicitly preserve undamaged regions, ensuring that authentic historical pixels remain unaltered during reconstruction. \item We evaluate HMAT on the DHMural dataset and the Nine-Colored Deer dataset, demonstrating competitive performance in restoring structural continuity, fine textures, and historical fidelity under complex degradation. \end{itemize}
+To address the above challenges, we propose the Hybrid Mask-Aware Transformer (HMAT), a unified framework for automated mural restoration.
+Rather than relying on a single architectural change, HMAT combines three complementary components: a hybrid mask-aware generator, a mask-conditioned synthesis mechanism, and a fidelity-oriented training objective.
+Architecturally, HMAT integrates MADF~\cite{Zhu_2021} for mask-aware local texture modeling with a Transformer~\cite{li2022matmaskawaretransformerlarge} bottleneck for long-range structural inference, while a mask-conditional style fusion module adapts synthesis to the morphology of degradation, from thin cracks to extensive peeling.
+Authentic, undamaged pixels are retained exactly through output-level compositing.
+Importantly, our ablation study shows that the training objective is a decisive factor for high-fidelity mural restoration: coupling a hole-normalized reconstruction loss with discriminator feature matching and a high-receptive-field perceptual loss substantially improves fidelity over the conventional adversarial-plus-VGG objective used by prior inpainting models.
+The main contributions are summarized as follows: \begin{itemize} \item We propose HMAT, a unified framework for mural restoration that integrates MADF-based local texture modeling, Transformer-based global structural reasoning, mask-conditional style fusion, and fidelity-oriented optimization within a single restoration pipeline. \item We design a fidelity-oriented training objective for mural restoration, combining hole-normalized reconstruction, discriminator feature matching, and a high-receptive-field perceptual loss, and show through ablation that it contributes the largest performance gain among the tested components. \item We evaluate HMAT on the DHMural and Nine-Colored Deer datasets under varying degradation levels, where it matches or surpasses strong inpainting baselines in both pixel fidelity and perceptual realism while exactly preserving authentic regions. \end{itemize}